veniamin-ilmer/better-standards/README.md

 The government should send people a request for payment.
 People should not need to fill out a tax form declaring how much they'd have to pay.
 There should be no exceptions for lower tax payment.

 **Why we haven't switched yet**: Land would be signficantly cheaper if people had to pay high taxes for its ownership.
 Current land owners wouldn't like that.
-And Land owners are powerful.
+And Land owners hold power in government planning.

 ## Welfare